-There is a certain amount of satisfaction the fans can gain now they've watched CBS realising what a huge mistake they made and backpedaling as hard as they possibly can to put JJ back in the BAU.
-It's a nice mixture of happiness that we're getting JJ back, and a feeling of smug superiority watching the executives squirm.
+There is a certain amount of satisfaction now that CBS has backpedaled hard to put JJ back in the BAU.
+It's a mixture of happiness at getting JJ back and smug superiority at watching the executives squirm.

 Detective Shaughnessy telling Hotch in the first scene of "Omnivore", "you're going to have to pay for my sins" in regards to the Reaper.
 When you've seen the entire arc, especially "100"?
 Horrifyingly accurate.

-He Really Can Act: All the time; see Playing Against Type, below.
-Special mention goes to Dawson, who somehow manages to go between three vastly different personalities - a scared young man, a tyrannical fundamentalist father, and a dispassionate, wrathful angel - with vastly different body languages multiple times in the space of seconds.
+Special mention goes to James Van Der Beek, who somehow manages to go between three vastly different personalities - a scared young man, a tyrannical fundamentalist father, and a dispassionate, wrathful angel — with vastly different body languages multiple times in the space of seconds.